Why take courses in this discipline?

 In the 51²è¹Ýapp College Department of Theatre, Dance, and Performance Studies, students develop as artist-scholars who are learning and practicing an integrated and holistic approach to making performance.
 We value a balance of knowing and doing, collaboration, active pedagogy, invention, multiplicity and diversity, experimentation, humane practices, and welcoming every body.

 Productions and performances — as well as scholarship about them— are placed at the center of what we do as a department.
-Learning in the classroom leads to and informs performances, and is informed by what is learned on stage and in the process of production in a cycle of reciprocal advancement.

 How does this discipline contribute to the liberal arts?